apache/cassandra-java-driver/changelog/README.md

 ### 4.0.0 (in progress)

+- [improvement] JAVA-2182: QueryBuilder is missing json() method that takes object
 - [bug] JAVA-2178: QueryBuilder: Alias after function column is not included in a query
 - [improvement] JAVA-2158: Allow BuildableQuery to build statement with values
 - [improvement] JAVA-2150: Improve query builder error message on unsupported literal type